Ralim/IronOS/Documentation/DebugMenu.md

 - **QC** input (We used QC2/3 negotiation for current supply)
 - **PD W. VBus** input (PD subsystem is used to negotiate for current supply); and VBus is connected to your input power source
 - **PD No VBus** input (PD subsystem is used to negotiate for current supply); and VBus is **NOT** connected to your input power source.
 If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then [PD No VBus] displays on-screen ([see details and PD Debug section below](/Documentation/DebugMenu.md#pd-debug-menu)).

+### Vin

+The input voltage as read by the internal ADC.
+Can be used to sanity check it is being read correctly.

+### Tip C

+This is the tip temperature in °C.
+This can be used with RTip for assessing temperature processing performance.

+### Han C

+This is the handle temperature or more accurately the reading of the Cold Junction Compensation (CJC) temperature sensor.
+This is expressed in °C. Range of 20-40 °C is normal depending on how hot/cold the room is and how long power has been plugged in which warms the PCB further.
+This is used for CJC of the tip temperature.
+ > If CHan is extremely high, this indicates the temperature sensor isn't reading correctly ([see Troubleshooting](/Documentation/Troubleshooting.md))

+### Max C

+This indicates the max temperature in °C that the system estimates it can measure the tip reliably to.
+This is dependent on a few factors including the handle temperature so it can move around during use.
+As you use the iron, the Max increases to a point.

+### UpTime

+This shows how many deciseconds the unit has been powered for (600 ds = 1 minute).

+### Move

+This is the last timestamp of movement.
+When the iron is moved, this should update to match the Time field (previous menu item).
+This can be used for checking performance of the movement detection code.

+### Tip Res

+This indicates the tip resistance that the device is currently using.
+For devices with multiple possible values to choose from (Pinecil V2), the appropriate value is automatically detected at every boot-up.
+Tip should be installed before boot-up or reading can not be done.

+### Tip R

+This is the raw tip reading in μV.
+Tip must be installed or reading will be high/inaccurate.
+At cool, the range of 700-1000 is normal for larger tips and ~1500 for smaller tips (TS80).
+This is used to evaluate the calibration routines.

+### Tip O

+This is the offset resulting from the *'Cold Junction Compensation Calibration'*.

 ### HW G